Breakup of Yugoslavia: Background

 The central government's control began to be loosened due to increasing nationalist grievances and the Communist's Party's wish to support "national self determination".
 This resulted in Kosovo being turned into an autonomous region of Serbia, legislated by the 1974 constitution.
 This constitution broke down powers between the capital and the autonomous regions in Vojvodina (an area of Yugoslavia with a large number of ethnic minorities) and Kosovo (with a large ethnic-Albanian population).

 Despite the federal structure of the new Yugoslavia, there was still tension between the federalists, primarily Croats and Slovenes who argued for greater autonomy, and unitarists, primarily Serbs.
 The struggle would occur in cycles of protests for greater individual and national rights (such as the Croatian Spring) and subsequent repression.
 The 1974 constitution was an attempt to short-circuit this pattern by entrenching the federal model and formalising national rights.

 The loosened control basically turned Yugoslavia into a de facto confederacy, which also placed pressure on the legitimacy of the regime within the federation.
 Since the late 1970s a widening gap of economic resources between the developed and underdeveloped regions of Yugoslavia severely deteriorated the federation's unity.
 The most developed republics, Croatia and Slovenia, rejected attempts to limit their autonomy as provided in the 1974 Constitution.
 Public opinion in Slovenia in 1987 saw better economic opportunity in independence from Yugoslavia than within it.
 There were also places that saw no economic benefit from being in Yugoslavia; for example, the autonomous province of Kosovo was poorly developed, and per capita GDP fell from 47 percent of the Yugoslav average in the immediate post-war period to 27 percent by the 1980s.
 It highlighted the vast differences in the quality of life in the different republics.

 Economic growth was curbed due to Western trade barriers combined with the 1973 oil crisis.
 Yugoslavia subsequently fell into heavy IMF debt due to the large number of International Monetary Fund (IMF) loans taken out by the regime.
 As a condition of receiving loans, the IMF demanded the "market liberalisation" of Yugoslavia.
 By 1981, Yugoslavia had incurred $19.9 billion in foreign debt.
-Another concern was the unemployment rate, at 1 million by 1980.
+Another concern was the level of unemployment, at 1 million by 1980.
 This problem was compounded by the general "unproductiveness of the South", which not only added to Yugoslavia's economic woes, but also irritated Slovenia and Croatia further.